3 in 1 Jackets - Rain Jackets, A Shell With Removable Insulation, Men's & Women's

 Gore-Tex, eVent, Dryvent, H2No and Hyvent are some of the better known breathable waterproof membranes and all work very well, there are also a number of others too which are more similar than they are different despite the manufacturers giving them a new name and claiming their material is superior to everyone else's.
 Established manufacturers non-budget jackets can be trusted to perform very well.

 The Inner Jacket

 These are usually fairly lightweight and may have synthetic insulation, down insulation or be made of synthetic fleece.
 They can be worn on their own without any indication that they are half of a pair.

-Synthetic insulation - better if it gets wet than down, thicker for a similar warmth, and heavier, cheaper than down though doesn't compress so well .
+Synthetic insulation - better in the wet than down, thicker for a similar warmth and heavier, cheaper than down though doesn't compress so well .
 As the level of insulation in a 3 in 1 jacket is usually less than a dedicated insulated outer shell, the advantages of down are less obvious here.

 Down - the highest quality insulation, not so common in 3 in 1 jackets, may seem to be particularly expensive, partly because while the insulation costs more than synthetic, so there's no point on scrimping on cheaper other materials and design features, hence 3 in 1 down jackets are usually high end in all respects.